ikurtz/ikurtz.github.io/README.md

 ![Reset Sticky Session](https://training.docs.cloudbees.com/docs/ci-admin-hahs/latest/understand-hahs-coverage/_images/original-replica.6ecdcb7.png)

 ## Create a New Standalone Pipeline
-Inside the `task-3-folder` create a new Pipeline `data-synced-pipeline` using the following Jenkinsfile:
+Inside the `task-3-folder`, create a new Pipeline titled `data-synced-pipeline`.
+Scroll to the bottom of the Job configuration screen and under the **Pipeline** section, copy and paste the following Jenkinsfile into the **Script** block:

 ```
 pipeline {